NBT Bank Arena: Hockey

+The Professional Women's Hockey League (PWHL) held a five day evaluation camp at the Nexus Centre in December 2023 ahead of its inaugural season; all six PWHL teams participated.
+The 2024 IIHF Women's World Championship was held at the Adirondack Bank Center and Nexus Center from the 4th to 14th of April, with Canada winning the gold.

+Other sports

+On March 9–10, 1973, it hosted the 11th NYSPHSAA state wrestling tournament.

 On June 1, 2018, the Adirondack Bank Center hosted UFC Fight Night: Rivera vs. Moraes.

 On June 13, 2018, Mohawk Valley Garden CEO Rob Esche and Major Arena Soccer League (MASL) commissioner Joshua Schaub, along with other officials, announced that Utica will field a professional indoor soccer team — called Utica City Football Club, or UCFC for short — that will play home games at the Adirondack Bank Center at the Utica Memorial Auditorium beginning with the 2018–19 season.
 The team had previously been known as the Syracuse Silver Knights.